 The Frater Clinic does not offer this service but we suggest contacting the British Pregnancy Advisory Service for advice at www.bpas.org or on 08457 30 40 30.

 Any information you disclose to us will be treated as strictly confidential.
 The Frater Clinic will not disclose any personally identifiable information to your GP without your written consent.
-Patients who have a different GP must formally give or refuse consent for The Frater Clinic to inform their GP of any treatment or medication provided by the Clinic.
+Patients who have a different GP must formally give consent for The Frater Clinic to inform their GP of any treatment or medication provided by the Clinic.
 Only with written consent will copies of any results and reports concerning you be forwarded to your GP.
-Also you can request copies of any letters sent to your GP concerning you.
+However, it is recommended that you give consent for the clinic to inform your GP regarding your care at the clinic.
+You can request copies of any letters sent to your GP concerning you.

-Every patient attending The Frater Clinic will be offered a chaperone for any intimate examination or procedure.
-That includes all gynaecological, breast or rectal examinations or procedures and investigations undertaken by a male clinician to female patients.
+Every patient attending The Frater Clinic will be offered a chaperone for any examination.
+That includes all gynaecological, breast or rectal examinations or procedures and investigations undertaken by a clinician.
 You have the right to a chaperone being present during any examination or procedure.
-For men, it means occasionally having two women present (the doctor and a nurse).
+For men, it means occasionally having two women present (eg. the doctor and a female chaperone).
 The chaperone will speak to you privately first to gain your consent and agree procedure.
-The chaperone can be a nurse or alternatively, you may bring a relative or friend.
+The chaperone can be provided or alternatively, you may request one from elsewhere e.g your embassy.

 Clinic Address: 94 Harley Street, London W1G 7HX